AkalyaG0829/Number-Guessing-Game/README.md

 ## 📷 Sample Output

--PS C:\Users\AKALYA\OneDrive\Desktop\javapractive> javac Guess.java
+PS C:\Users\AKALYA\OneDrive\Desktop\javapractive> javac Guess.java

--PS C:\Users\AKALYA\OneDrive\Desktop\javapractive> java Guess.java
+PS C:\Users\AKALYA\OneDrive\Desktop\javapractive> java Guess.java

--Welcome to the Number Guessing Game!
+Welcome to the Number Guessing Game!

--I'm thinking of a number between 1 and 100.
+I'm thinking of a number between 1 and 100.

--Enter your guess: 23
+Enter your guess: 23

--Too low!
+Too low!

--Enter your guess: 56
+Enter your guess: 56

--Too low!
+Too low!

--Enter your guess: 78
+Enter your guess: 78

--Too high!
+Too high!

--Enter your guess: 70
+Enter your guess: 70

--Correct!
+Correct!
 You guessed it in 4 attempts.